 1. Review historical campaign budget.

-As long as the evidence supports it, start planning for an increased budget for your holiday paid search campaigns.
+As long as all the evidence supports it, start planning for an increased marketing budget for your holiday paid search campaigns (which we’ll talk more about later).

-The advertising space gets crowded during the holiday season, so make sure you’re maximizing your ads’ exposure.
+Because the advertising space gets crowded during the holiday season, you need to ensure that you’re maximizing your ads’ exposure with the right budget and bidding approach.

-This year, stay ahead of the competition by proactively making sure your campaign’s bids and budgets won’t result in you missing out on high-value traffic.
+This year, stay ahead of the competition by proactively making sure your campaign’s bids and budgets won’t result in you missing out on high-value traffic — even if that requires a larger investment from your digital marketing team.

 3. Break top performers into their own campaigns.

-Holidays mean increased traffic to your campaigns.
-As a result, your campaigns will often run out of budget.
+Holidays mean increased traffic to your shopping ads.
+As a result, your campaigns will often run out of budget (and way earlier than expected!).

 Not sure if a top-performing product deserves its own campaign?
-Download our free campaign budget analysis tool for an easy-to-use spreadsheet.
+Download our free campaign budget analysis tool to see how campaign breakouts and increased budgets may improve your marketing results.

 4. Get aggressive with your bids.